Knowledge for Practice

 Financial Planning Review is the profession’s first double-blind, peer-reviewed academic journal that features high-quality scholarly research on topics that relate to the financial planning practice, including financial planning, portfolio choice, behavioral finance, household finance, psychology and human decision-making, consumer finance and regulation, human sciences, and financial therapy, literacy and wellness.

 The Financial Planing Knowledge Center is designed to share the latest in financial planning research, best practices, and other emerging trends, and features.
 It brings together educators, practitioners, industry leaders, researchers and scholars from across the financial planning industry.

-The Knowledge Center will launch in 2020.
+The Knowledge Center will launch in fall 2021.

 Academic Research Colloquium

 The Academic Research Colloquium is an international meeting of researchers, practitioners, graduate students and leaders of financial planning practice.
 It provides a forum to gather, share and showcase rigorous, relevant research within financial planning, as well as disciplines that directly or indirectly relate to the financial planning body of knowledge or financial planning practice.